 As subscribers opt in for your newsletter, let them know their sign-up was successful with a welcome email that thanks them for subscribing and introduces them to your brand.

-This email is a one-time message with short copy that builds trust and shows your subscribers not only that they’ve been added to your campaign, but that you’re glad they’ve joined your community.
+This email is a one-time message with short copy that builds trust and shows your subscribers that they’ve been added to your campaign, and you’re glad they’ve joined your community.

 Once you find a date and time combination that works, you can use it as a control for future copy and design split testing.
 To have an accurate measure of how well your email copy and design are doing, you should be able to rule out date and time as a factor.

-Split testing isn’t complete without a measurement of success, and one of the best ways to keep track of your test winners is by setting relevant, attainable campaign goals based on your overall business goals.
-If you keep your business goals in mind when looking at your data, you’ll be better able to understand the effectiveness of your newsletter campaign.
+Your newsletter campaign is not complete without a way to measure success.
+Set SMART (specific, measurable, achievable, relevant and timely) goals that align with your overall business goals.
+If you keep these in mind when looking at your data, you’ll better understand the effectiveness of your newsletter campaign.

 - Why am I sending out these newsletter emails in the first place?